gabalafou/map-jupyterlab-frontend-components/second-draft.md

 A is rendered into the main area.
 It contains a toolbar and the notebook body.

+![Screenshot on which the notebook panel in the main area is outlined](annotated-ui-screenshots/notebook-panel.png)

-Node-to-node CSS selector path for this node:
+#### Node-to-node CSS selector path for this node:

     div#main > div#jp-main-content-panel >
     div#jp-main-vsplit-panel >